earljay-caoile-401-advanced-javascript/lab-01/README.md

 ### Setup

 To run locally, run `npm i` from the root directory.
 To install the package from npm, run `npm i @unfie555/notes` from the root directory.
+A package.json needs to exist for this to work.
+If it hasn't been created yet, create with `npm init`.
+Alternatively, you can create a package.json file with default by adding the -y flag: `npm init -y`

 #### Configuring MongoDB